OESD Embroidery Designs: Mastering Techniques, Projects & Innovations

 3.1 Quilting and In-the-Hoop Techniques

-Divide your quilt into manageable sections, hoop each one, and stitch in the hoop—then assemble the blocks for a flawless finish.
-In-the-hoop quilting takes it a step further, letting you piece and quilt blocks directly in the hoop for maximum precision.
+Achieve edge-to-edge quilting without a longarm.
+Resize designs in software to match blocks or borders, then use alignment marks and careful hooping for seamless runs.
+Divide quilts into sections, stitch in the hoop, and assemble for a flawless finish.
+In-the-hoop quilting lets you piece and quilt blocks directly in the hoop for precision.

 Product Use Case